Do you like infographics? Your answer doesn’t tell much because we’ve been using that word for very different things.

 It is for all these reasons that we should be able to tell infographics apart from data/information visualization and clarify our vocabulary, in the interests of information designers as well as lay people.
 These two types of visual products have different purposes, different formats of content, different communication methods, different production processes, different mindsets.
 I believe they deserve to have different names.
 (Note that I’m not saying anything about the subject of the work; you can make a data visualization about a TV show, and an infographic about human genetics.)

-When clients want “infographics”, I always ask which one it is; neutral visualizations of rich data/information or colorful tall layouts with sentences and cute illustrations?
+When clients want “infographics”, I always ask which one it is; systematic visualizations of rich data/information or colorful tall layouts with sentences and cute illustrations?
 Because, in my experience, it can be either of them when they say “We want infographics”.
 (And I am only interested in doing the former.)
 This is not only a communication problem; sometimes these clients themselves don’t exactly know what they want because they don’t have a distinction between the two in their minds.
 I’m sure that this lack of categorization has to do with the fact that we use the same word for both.
 (Imagine a world where we use the same word for editorial design and poster design.)
 I bet these people would have known what they wanted if infographics had emerged with a unique name of their own.
 So it’s a bad idea to use the same word for different things for the stages of conceptualization and thinking as well.
-My plea isn’t just about the words we use, it’s about being able to functionally distinguish the different kinds of disciplines/designers/products out there.
+My plea isn’t just about the words we use, it’s about being able to functionally distinguish the different kinds of disciplines, designers, and products out there.

 The word “infographics” may have been created to denote data/information visualization, but it’s too late now: people love infographics and they call them “infographics”.
 I suggest we leave that cute word in its natural habitat, and use only “data visualization” (“dataviz”) and “information visualization” (“infoviz”) for these types of work.
-And I suggest we correct people when they use the wrong words (both ways – yes, there are people who use “data visualization” for infographics).
+And I suggest we correct people when they use the “wrong” words (both ways – yes, there are people who use “data visualization” for infographics).
 I believe that, at this stage, using the words we already have (instead of creating new words) looks more promising as a solution, at least in the short term.
 This is what I’ve been doing for a long time, and it sure had a clarifying effect for people around me, clients included, by properly defining these different families of visual products.
 I hope you’ll join me.

 1. For those who ask: I have a somewhat clear distinction in my mind between data visualization and information visualization: when it visualizes a collection of numerical data (or some other variable) that could be arranged in a table, it’s dataviz (example1, example 2, example 3).
 When it deals with semantic information that could be expressed with sentences or drawings, I call it infoviz (example1, example2, example 3).
 Some (example1, example2, example 3) can be hard to put in one category, but they’re definitely not infographics.
 (I also use “information design” as a general term for the world of dataviz and infoviz.)